abd01-0x/abd010x/README.md

 ## Interesting stuffs about me
 - 🌱 I’m building a Web3 Newsletter focused on exploring and breaking down Web3 in relatable, familiar ways to non-techies.
 Kindly subscribe here at [Web3 Digestible](https://web3digestible.beehiiv.com/subscribe).
 - 💞️ I’m open to collaboration with other data professionals on predictive modeling (algo's), neural networks and natural language processing.
-- 📫 You can reach me via [Twitter](https://twitter.com/abd010x) or [LinkedIn](https://www.linkedin.com/in/abolaji-david/) while some of my writeups can be found on my [Linktree](https://linktr.ee/abd010x)

 <!---
 abd010x/abd01-0x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.